zero0mum/cartoon_crawler/README_en.md

 If you are using IE browser during crawling, please enter the Settings of IE before crawling;> Safety>All four items in security check the start protection mode and apply

+And set the zoom of Internet Explorer to 100%

 // The browser version number of the downloaded browser driver by default is as follows (if the browser version is different from the default version, please download the corresponding version driver from the download address of the browser driver folder and replace the driver in this folder)

 * IEDriverServer.exe>Internet Explorer 11;   Chromedriver.exe>Google Chrome 88.0.4324.150;*